Heesen Yachts: War in Ukraine

 In 2008, the shipyard was acquired by Russian entrepreneur Vagit Alekperov.
 In the years following the takeover, the company grew from a family business to a global player in the yacht industry.
-Following the 2022 Russian invasion of Ukraine, many Western governments placed rich Russians, who have or are perceived to have ties with president Putin, on a sanctions list.
-Heesen feared that Vagit Alekperov would also be placed on such lists.
+Following the 2022 Russian invasion of Ukraine, many Western governments placed rich Russians who have, or are perceived to have ties with president Putin, on a sanctions list.
+Alekperov was not placed on the sanctions lists of the European Union, but he sold Heesen Yachts to an independent Dutch foundation for an undisclosed amount.